© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Talgarth Camp is a scheduled monument protected by Cadw under reference BR062.
 View the official record →

-Talgarth Camp is a prehistoric hillfort located in Breconshire, Wales, positioned to command views across the surrounding landscape.
+Talgarth Camp is a hillfort located in Breconshire, Wales, dating to the Iron Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR062.

 Talgarth Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Talgarth Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR062.